handle glass carboys carefully

 Best Practices for Lifting and Carrying Carboys

 Lifting and carrying glass carboys requires careful attention to technique to secure safety and prevent accidents.
+Lifting a full glass carboy can be dangerous and may lead to accidents if it slips or breaks.

 To guarantee effective lifting, follow these best practices: